75 years of electron microscopy at TU Wien

 Furthermore, the electron-optical bench from 1962 was on display, with which experimental electron physics was introduced at the TU Wien.

-The commemorative publication "75 Years of Electron Microscopy at the Vienna University of Technology" is available from Dr. Michael Stöger-Pollach.
+The commemorative publication "75 Years of Electron Microscopy at the TU Wien" is available from Dr. Michael Stöger-Pollach.
 In this commemorative publication the most important researchers as well as the available transmission electron microscopes and the researched scientific fields are described in detail.

 75 Jahre Elektronenmikroskopie an der TU Wien: 1942 - 2017